If your spouse dies

 There are some government benefits like CPP survivor’s pension and CPP funeral and death expenses that you may be able to get if your spouse dies.

-In Ontario, you may be able to get other payments that depend on the cause of your spouse’s death.
-If your spouse was killed while working, you can apply for workers’ compensation benefits.
+There may be other payments that depend on the cause of your spouse’s death.
+For example, if your spouse was killed while working, you can apply for workers’ compensation benefits.

 Previous page Next page